-Balance at April 1, 2021 \$ 6,291
+Balance at April 1, 2023 \$ 3,223

-Addition based on tax positions related to current year 2,975
+Addition in tax position of prior years 201

+Reductions due to lapse of statute of limitations (813)

-Balance at March 31, 2022 \$ 9,266
+Balance at March 31, 2024 \$ 2,611

-The balance of the net unrecognized tax benefits, due to uncertainties in tax law/acceptance of application of new rules, is included in Other liabilities on the Statement of Financial Condition as of March 31, 2022.
+The balance of the net unrecognized tax benefits, due to uncertainties in tax law/acceptance of application of new rules, is included in Other Liabilities on the Statement of Financial Condition as of March 31, 2024.
 If recognized, these benefits would favorably impact the effective tax rate in future periods.

 The Company did not accrue any material interest expense or tax penalty on the unrecognized tax benefits during the year.
-The Company does not expect any significant changes in the balance of unrecognized tax benefits within the next twelve months.

-As of March 31, 2022, the Company is subject to tax examination for tax years ending March 31, 2019 through 2021 at the federal level and for tax years ending March 31, 2018 through 2020 at the NYS and NYC level.
-The Company is currently under NYS audit for the tax years ending March 31, 2017 and 2018.
+As of March 31, 2024, the Company is subject to tax examination for tax years ending March 31, 2021 through 2023 at the federal level and for tax years ending March 31, 2020 through 2023 at the NYS and NYC level.